Adjustable Visual Appearance for Generalizable Novel View Synthesis: Generating Latent Variables

-Comparing performance metrics for learnable latent variables with no enforced structure in Table~\ref{tab:results_2D_comp_z_learn} with the ones in Table~\ref{tab:results_2D_comp} where latent appearance variables with enforced structure are used, shows that both approaches for generating the latent variable $\mathbf{z_{c}}$ give similar performance when changing appearance from one condition to another.
-However, enforcing a structure on the latent space leads to more realistic lighting effects when interpolating, as can be seen in Fig.~\ref{fig_WeatherInterpolation}.
-Based on this it was decided to use the latent appearance variable with enforced structure for our experiments.
+Comparing performance metrics for learnable latent variables with no enforced structure in Table~\ref{tab:results_no_structure} with the ones in Table~\ref{tab:results_2D_comp} where latent appearance variables with enforced structure are used, shows that both approaches for generating the latent variable $\mathbf{z_{c}}$ give similar performance when changing appearance from one condition to another.
+However, enforcing a structure on the latent space leads to more realistic lighting effects when interpolating between two conditions, as can be seen in Fig.~\ref{fig_WeatherInterpolation}, giving the appearance of a sunset.
+Based on this, it was decided to use the latent appearance variable with the enforced structure for our experiments.